 About Us - History

-Casino Mining Corporation is a wholly owned subsidiary of Western Copper and Gold Corporation, with full ownership of its flagship property, the Casino copper-gold-molybdenum-silver deposit in the Dawson Range Gold Belt in west central Yukon.
+Casino Mining Corporation is a wholly owned subsidiary of Western Copper and Gold Corporation, with full ownership of its flagship property, the Casino copper-gold-molybdenum-silver deposit in the Dawson Range in west central Yukon, Canada.

-Exploration first began in the Casino project area in the early 20th Century, with the first mineral claim dating back to 1911.
-Various exploration companies and individuals have conducted work in the area.
+Exploration first began in the Casino Project area in the early 20th century, with the first mineral claim dating back to 1911.
+Various exploration companies and individuals have conducted work in the region.
 In 1967 copper porphyry mineral potential was identified and in 1968 the Brameda Group acquired Casino Silver Mines.
-Exploration continued through 1991, and was directed towards characterizing the porphyry target.
+Exploration continued through 1991 directed towards characterizing the porphyry target.

 Pacific Sentinel Gold (PSG) continued exploration activities between 1992 and 1995 and produced an Internal Scoping Study.
 First Trimark Resources and CRS Copper Resources (which combined to form Lumina) brought the resource estimate to compliance during 2003 and 2004 with an NI 43-101 submission; a national set of standards of disclosure for mineral projects within Canada.